Galaxy Note 8 not doing it for you? Try this instead

 Great camera, in colour and mono

-On the back is a similar dual camera setup to the ones we've seen on the Huawei P10.
+On the back is a similar dual camera setup to the ones we've seen on the Huawei P10 ($649.00 at Amazon.com).
 A 12-megapixel sensor takes shots in colour, while a 20-megapixel sensor shoots exclusively in black and white.

 Shots from both sensors look great.
 Colours are rich, with great exposure balance between bright skies and shadowy foregrounds.
 The white balance does seem to err a little on the cold side, but it's an easy couple of taps to adjust that and warm the scene up a bit.
 It performs well in low light too, producing bright, clear shots with minimal image noise.